Hey, everyone. Today, we would like to share more tips for your startup app idea launch, and here is why.

 “How much would it cost to develop an app?”, “How long would it take to launch my app?”, “Can you create a Pokemon Go-like app?” and others.

 Unfortunately, everyone is sure: “if I get the app-like X, I would get a minimum half of its success”.
 Originally that was not true.

 The development process is just half of all efforts you need to do.
 The main thing in any app is a marketing strategy.
 If you want to save a couple or are planning to save on marketing just remember the next stories:

 b) The first SmartWatch was prototyped in 2004 by Microsoft.

-c) Nintendo launched VR gaming headsets in 1995 and call it “Virtual boy”!
+c) Nintendo launched VR gaming headsets in 1995 and call them “Virtual boy”!

-Points to include in launch planning of your startup app
+Points to include in the launch planning of your startup app

 There is a list of points that should be included in app/product launch planning: